 Trust me, it’s not.
 So I set out, innocently and curiously, to figure who she was.
 I knew this person lived in San Francisco, from her own photos.
+There it was: a full name.
+Creepy, right?
+Nearly everyone has done something like this.
+A friend who works in technology recently told me I would never be able to figure out her age online.
+So who is at fault for this lack of privacy protection?
+Ms. Now which one of us is going to do that?
 Exposed (CEOP Video - Staying Safe Online) You are going to watch a film about internet safetydo some gap-fill and matching exercisespractise present simplediscuss ways to stay safe online Teacher's note; ‘Exposed’ is a 10 minute drama about a 15 year old girl called Dee who sends some compromising images of herself to her boyfriend.

 The film deals with some of the dangers of texting, "sexting", social networking and online bullying and offers some advice and solutions to those who make mistakes Through the film and the accompanying activities, young people are encouraged to understand: 1) Discuss Do you use the internet a lot?
 Put the sentences in the same order as they happen in the film.
 4) Listen to the end again.
 5) Summary.
 Writing activities Choose 1 1) In groups prepare, discuss and take notes to write an advice leaflet or an online guide / webpage giving advice to people called "How to be safe online" 2) Computers are everywhere nowadays.
 3) Some people say that the Internet provides people with a lot of valuable information.